xkeeja/olist-analysis/README.md

-## Objectives of the module
+## Objective

-We will analyze a dataset provided by an e-commerce marketplace called [Olist](https://www.olist.com) to answer the CEO's question:
+Analyze a dataset provided by an e-commerce marketplace called [Olist](https://www.olist.com) to answer the CEO's question:

 > How can we increase customer satisfaction (so as to increase profit margin) while maintaining a healthy order volume?